The Caravans: Founding

 That changed, however, as other singers joined the group, which retained the close harmonies and precise rhythms of the original group, but now allowed each member the opportunity to solo on alternating leads.
-At their height in the late 1950s the Caravans combined the energetic, agile alto of Shirley Caesar on songs such as "Swing Low, Sweet Chariot" with the powerful contralto of Inez Andrews on "Mary Don't You Weep", the dramatic soprano of Delores Washington, and the frenetic piano style from Eddie Williams, a friend of Washington.
+At their height in the late 1950s the Caravans combined the alto of Shirley Caesar on songs such as "Swing Low, Sweet Chariot" with the contralto of Inez Andrews on "Mary Don't You Weep", the soprano of Delores Washington, and the frenetic piano style of Eddie Williams.

 Bessie Griffin joined the group in 1953, but left after a year.
 Cassietta George also joined in 1953 and stayed for two years, but returned in 1960 to stay for another year before rejoining in 1962 and staying for another four years.
 Norwood joined in 1955 and left in 1957, forming her own group, the Norwood Singers.
-Inez Andrews joined, at the suggestion of James Cleveland, the pianist and arranger for the group, in 1957 and left in 1962 to form her own group, the Andrewettes (aka: The Gospel Challengers of Jamaica, New York).
+Inez Andrews joined, at the suggestion of James Cleveland, the pianist and arranger for the group, in 1957 and left in 1962 to form her own group, the Andrewettes (a.k.a.
+The Gospel Challengers of Jamaica, New York).
 Andrews returned in 1966, only to depart again and go solo in 1967.
-Shirley Caesar joined the Caravans in 1958 and left to pursue a solo career in 1966.
+Caesar had joineded the Caravans in 1958 and left to pursue a solo career in 1966.